diku-dk/howto/README.md

 # How do I DIKU?

 How indeed.
-This is supposed to be a written form of unofficial **public** institutional knowledge that isn't a good fit for the intranet (also, easier to edit).
+This is supposed to be a written form of unofficial **public** institutional knowledge for all DIKU-related matters that isn't a good fit for the intranet (also, easier to edit).
+Everyone is free to submit contributions, either with a pull request or by asking for permission to edit directly - the bar is supposed to be low.

 * [The PLTC infoscreen lives here.](https://github.com/diku-dk/pltc-infoscreen)